Zaphodious/dotfiles/README.md

 If called with flag -b, it will run commands to fix a borked Pop!
 Shop (and presumably other borked apt-related things).
-Otherwise just apt updates and upgrades.
+Otherwise just apt updates and upgrades if apt is detected.

 Note that nix will install in single-user mode under WSL, and multi-user mode elsewhere.